stefems/rover-challenge/README.md

   Search Score is equal to the Profile Score.
 When a sitter has 10 or more stays, their Search Score is equal to the Ratings Score.

+- Scores should be limited to two decimal places.

 ## Output a list of Sitters

 Your program should output a csv called `sitters.csv`, containing the following